ocadotechnology/bbq/SETUP.md

       Note: If it is your first App Engine deploy, App Engine needs to be initialised and you will need to choose [region/location](https://cloud.google.com/appengine/docs/locations).
 It is recommended to pick the same location as where most of your BigQuery data resides.
 1. Secure your application by following given steps.
      * Restrict IAM roles for your GAE service account and Enable firewall for GAE application.
-       * GAE Editor needs to be removed manually, as it is set by default.
+       * GAE default service account Editor permission needs to be removed manually.
          ```bash
          gcloud projects remove-iam-policy-binding ${BBQ_PROJECT_ID} --member='serviceAccount:'${BBQ_PROJECT_ID}'@appspot.gserviceaccount.com' --role='roles/editor’
          ```
-       * You should follow PoLP (Principle of least privilege) during process of set up IAM's.
+       * You should follow PoLP (Principle of least privilege) during IAM's configuration.
          You can do that via [Terraform](TERRAFORM_SETUP.md).
          After setup go to **terraform/bbq** directory and run following command:
          ```bash
          terraform apply
          ```

-     * By default firewall blocked all traffic to your application.
+     * By default firewall blocks all traffic to your application.
-       To allow https traffic you need to whitelist your IP address into firewall rules.
+       To allow https traffic you need to whitelist your IP address in firewall rules.
        You can do it via [UI](https://console.cloud.google.com/appengine/firewall) or run following command:
        ```bash
         gcloud app firewall-rules create 100 --action allow --source-range 0.0.0.0/0 --description 'my ip address'